TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Expanding the backup options, we can select "Restore files ...":
+Expanding the backup options, we can select `"Restore files ..."`:

 <br />